Julianna Sandholm-Bark, PhD

 Peter Carson, JD

 Peter Carson received a Bachelor of Arts from Ohio Wesleyan University and a Juris Doctorate from the University of Denver.
 He has practiced law in the area of tort litigation, worked as a reporter and editor for several publications in the United States and Switzerland, and worked in the community investment department of a large nonprofit in Houston, Texas.
-He taught Developmental Composition and tutored students in writing at the University of Cincinnati.
-At Webster Geneva Campus he teaches English Composition, Sustainability Studies and Law and the Media, and serves as Learning Center coordinator.
+In addition to teaching Peter is manager for academic advising and student success at Webster Geneva Campus.

 Lucia Del Moro, MA